-Past experience has shown how different government agencies, non-governmental organizations and civil society are separately addressing bits and pieces of energy and income poverty.
+Past experience has shown how different government agencies, non-governmental organizations, and civil society are separately addressing bits and pieces of energy and income poverty.
 Combining the benefits of community-based projects with the benefits of rural electrification for enterprise purposes is powerful for communities at the BOP.
 Figure 2 shows how the sustainable community model must integrate the activities of the various entities to make a difference to the poor at the BOP.

 A cooperative model should also be used in sourcing funds to address the needs of the target group.
-While there are government funds, such as the Kalahi-CIDSS, for community-based poverty alleviation projects, they are simply insufficient to meet the demands of the various communities.
-More often, the funds are given to the more organized communities located in the rural areas, but not to those at the BOP.
-Consequently, other sources of funding are required, which is where other sectors of society are relevant.
-A community-based model that utilizes renewable energy for livelihood should extend beyond civil
+While there are government funds, such as the KALAHI-CIDSS, for community-based poverty alleviation projects, it is simply insufficient to meet the demands of the various communities.
+More often, the funds are given to the more organized communities located in the rural areas but not for those at the BOP.
+Consequently, there must be other sources of funding.
+This is where other sectors of society come in.
+A community-based model that utilizes renewable energy for livelihood should extend beyond civil society organizations.
+Private companies can also adapt the model as part of their corporate social responsibility endeavours.